 SOLUTION #1: Practice calming techniques.

 Everyone gets anxious, even more so when the plane feels like it’s tumbling through the air when you hit turbulence.
 For most, the first vice that comes to mind is alcohol—I recommend not doing that.
 Did you know that humidity on your flight is kept at 20%?
 Drier than the Sahara desert.
 Alcohol will only serve to dehydrate you.
-Instead, recognize your fear, acknowledge your fear, and take slow deep breaths.
+Instead, recognize your fear of flying, acknowledge that fear, and take slow deep breaths.
 Breath in through your nose, out through your mouth.
 It’s simple and easy to utilize.

 SOLUTION #2: Distractions are pure magic.